rsdoiel/antenna/libraries.md

 date: 2025-07-01, from: Association of Research Libraries News

-<p>Last Updated on July 1, 2025, 3:18 pm ET Sign up to receive the Day in Review by email.
-Jump to: Tuesday, July 2 &#124; Wednesday, July 3 Tuesday, July...</p>
+<p>Last Updated on July 2, 2025, 2:00 pm ET Sign up to receive the Day in Review by email.
+Jump to: Tuesday, July 2 &#124; Wednesday, July 3 Note: Day...</p>
 <p>The post <a href="https://www.arl.org/day-in-review/day-in-review-july-1-2/">Day in Review (July 1–2)</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>